Strike Is Back For a New BBC Series: Recapping Cormoran and Robin’s Story So Far

-How did Strike and Robin meet?
+How Strike and Robin Met

 After his mother’s death, he dropped out of Oxford university, where he started dating his former fiancée Charlotte Chapman, and joined the army.
 After losing his lower leg in an explosion in Afghanistan, he transferred to SIB (Special Investigation Branch) and worked as a military police officer, before using those skills to set up his Soho detective agency.

 Mid-way through a degree in psychology, Robin was the victim of an assault on campus by a serial perpetrator wearing a gorilla mask.
 She gave evidence that led to his conviction for rape and attempted murder, and the trauma led to her dropping out of university and moving back home with her parents.
+The trauma left her with panic attacks, which she kept secret from Strike until she suffered one while driving them both in series 4, Lethal White, and was forced to tell him.

 Only fragments are known in the TV series.
-Before the series began, Cormoran was engaged to socialite Charlotte Chapman (Natasha O’Keeffe).
+Before the series began, Cormoran was engaged to socialite Charlotte Chapman (Peaky Blinders‘ Natasha O’Keeffe).
 When he first met Robin, he was mid-argument with Charlotte, who stormed out of his office promising that, like always, he would come crawling back to her.
 Cormoran moved out of their place and started sleeping in his Denmark Street office, where Charlotte sent his possessions in a box marked ‘Arsehole’.

 In flashbacks, we learn that Charlotte was pregnant at one point, and that Cormoran doubted he was the father.
 She self-harmed, possibly a suicide attempt, and he comforted her.
 Later, she announced her engagement to fellow socialite Jago Ross, and posted Cormoran her wedding photos.

-Who are Cormoran Strike’s parents?
+Cormoran Strike’s Parents

 Rock star Jonny Rokeby, whom we’ve never met in the series, and model/ ‘groupie’ Leda Strike.
 Rokeby is a famed womaniser who fathered several children and is largely absent in their lives (‘As far as Johnny Rokeby was concerned, I was just a shuddering of loins’), giving Cormoran multiple half-siblings.
 Leda was a supermodel who died of a heroin overdose that Strike has always suspected was administered deliberately by her second husband, musician Jeff Whittaker (Matt King).